As an Amazon Associate I earn from qualifying purchases. There's no extra cost for you, but it helps me pay for essentials like dog food and books!

 And I had a lot of fun with it!
 He's doing everything from backpacking in the Swedish mountains to working on my by now decade-long needlepoint project, it all depended on the day.
 But even though I took some awesome photos, the most important part was that I pushed myself to do things, even if it was for the sake of getting a photo that day.
 Instead of spending my days just counting down the weeks I went hiking, I met people, I went white river rafting.
 I grew and made some awesome memories instead of just crying, missing my husband.

-It can be rough living in a social media world, and since I easily get jealous and feel inferior seeing the awesome pictures people post, I stopped posted on Facebook and never joined Instagram (until now).
+It can be rough living in a social media world, and since I easily get jealous and feel inferior seeing the awesome pictures people post, I stopped posted on Facebook and never joined Instagram.
 But if we can treat it as a creative outlet, as inspiration, as something that pushes us to enjoy life more, then I'm all for it.
+Although for myself, I will keep my blog as my creative outlet and stay off most social media.

 "The reason we struggle with insecurity is because we compare our behind-the-scenes with everyone else's highlight reel." -Steven Furtick